 V. Layout design(we are using simple material design nothing complicated).

 VI.
-Implementing the recyclerview in activity loaded with contents of database.
+Implementing the recyclerview in activity loaded with contents of the database.

 1.Creating the project and adding resources